liz-areizaga/journaljams/README.md

 #### Social Network:
 - User can add and remove friends by their email
+- Users can talk to each other in a chatroom

 #### Playlist Recommendation System:
 - User is recommended based on the mood of their entry